 Q: I added the CNAME 5 minutes ago, why doesn’t it resolve yet?

-A: New records propagate to public resolvers in seconds, but if you queried the subdomain before it existed, your local resolver cached an NXDOMAIN with its own TTL (usually 5–60 minutes).
+A: New records reach public resolvers in seconds.
+But if you queried the subdomain before it existed, your resolver cached an NXDOMAIN with its own negative TTL (often 5-60 minutes).
 Wait it out, or query a fresh resolver: dig blog.example.com @1.0.0.1 +short.

-Q: I get a Vercel/Netlify “Site not found” page when visiting the subdomain.
+Q: I get a Vercel/Netlify “Site not found” or a Cloudflare 522 page on the subdomain.

-A: DNS works (you hit Vercel’s edge) but the project hasn’t claimed this hostname.
+A: DNS works (you reached the host’s edge) but the project hasn’t claimed this hostname.
 Add blog.example.com in the project’s domain settings.
+On Cloudflare Pages specifically, a 522 means you added the CNAME before claiming the domain under Custom domains.

 Q: Does the subdomain need its own SSL certificate?
 A: Yes, but every modern host provisions it automatically via Let’s Encrypt within minutes of DNS being valid.
-If SSL is stuck after an hour, see custom domain SSL delay.
+If SSL is stuck after an hour, check for a blocking CAA record on the zone, then see custom domain SSL delay.

 Q: Can I CNAME the apex (example.com) the same way I CNAME a subdomain?

-A: No. RFC 1034 forbids CNAME at the zone apex because it would conflict with SOA / NS.
-Use A records (or your DNS provider’s “CNAME flattening” / “ALIAS” feature if they offer one — Cloudflare and DNSimple do).
+A: No. RFC 1034 forbids CNAME at the zone apex because it would conflict with the SOA / NS records.
+Use A records, or your DNS provider’s “CNAME flattening” / “ALIAS” / “ANAME” feature if they offer one (Cloudflare and DNSimple do).

 Q: My subdomain works but redirects me to the apex domain.

-A: Either the host has a “force root domain” redirect setting, or your CMS / framework is doing Location: https://example.com server-side.
-Check the response with curl -I https://blog.example.com — a 301 to the apex means it’s a redirect, not a DNS issue.
+A: Either the host has a “force root domain” redirect setting, or your CMS / framework is sending Location: https://example.com server-side.
+Check with curl -I https://blog.example.com — a 301 to the apex means it’s a redirect, not a DNS issue.

 Related articles